 Sugar.
 It’s a common ingredient added into countless food items – from cereal and condiments to baby food and supposed ‘health foods’.
-According to the USDA, the average American is consuming close to their own body weight in pounds of sugar each year.
-This is not because of purchasing and eating the bags of sugar found in the grocery store baking aisle; it’s partially because sugar has many different names which makes it easier to be ‘hidden’ in various products created by the industrial food machines.
+According to the USDA, the average American, as recently as 2016, is consuming close to half their own body weight in pounds of sugar each year.
+[Take a look at Tables 51-53 and add together where it says “Per Capita Consumption – Adjusted for Loss” in pounds per year; for 2016, this would be a total daily intake of 74.9lbs].
+Our estimated consumption is not just as a result of purchasing and eating the bags of sugar found in the grocery store baking aisle; it’s partially because sugar has many different names which makes it easier to be ‘hidden’ in various products created by the industrial food machines.
 It’s also because…

 Sugar is a drug.
 Like nicotine, cocaine, or heroin, it is addictive and even considered poisonous by many health experts.
 Look up the definition of the word ‘drug’ and you’ll see sugar fits.
 It is a nutrient-less substance – so not only does it add extra calories, but it’s actually responsible for depleting the body of certain vitamins and minerals needed to break down and essentially ‘detox’ the sugar.